mpayetta/mpayetta.github.io/about.md

 I co-founded <a href='https://bithive.io' target='_blank'>Bithive.io</a>, a fully distributed software consultancy firm.

-I'm a travel adict and have spent the past (almost) 4 years living abroad (Germany, China and South Korea) and taking flights anytime I can.
+I'm a travel addict and have spent the past (almost) 4 years living abroad (Germany, China and South Korea) and taking flights anytime I can.

 In my free time I also write about things I've learnt on this blog, to share it with the developers of the world and